 ACARA is responsible for collecting, managing, analysing, evaluating and reporting statistical and related information about educational outcomes.

 This includes the development of national key performance measures for reporting the performance of Australian schooling.
-ACARA has developed and Education Ministers have approved the Measurement Framework for Schooling in Australia 2010, which lists and defines these measures for the 2010 and 2011 reporting years and the Measurement Framework for Schooling in Australia 2012, which lists revised measures for reporting from the 2012 reporting year.
+ACARA has developed and education ministers have approved the Measurement Framework for Schooling in Australia 2015 (PDF 272 kb), which lists and defines these measures for national reporting from the 2015 reporting year.

-ACARA publishes the annual National Report on Schooling in Australia on behalf of the Standing Council on School Education and Early Childhood (SCSEEC).
+ACARA publishes the annual National Report on Schooling in Australia on behalf of Australian education ministers, meeting as the Education Council.

-The report specifically addresses Education Ministers’ Commitment to Action in the eight interrelated areas identified in the Melbourne Declaration by summarising national initiatives and achievements in terms of these areas.
-It also reports on the nationally agreed key performance measures for student achievement, participation and attainment and provides statistics on school numbers, staffing, enrolments, attendance and student attainment.
+The report specifically addresses education ministers’ Commitment to Action in the eight interrelated areas identified in the Melbourne Declaration by summarising national initiatives and achievements in terms of these areas.
+It also reports on the nationally agreed key performance measures for student achievement, participation and attainment and provides statistics on school and staff numbers as well as student enrolments, attendance, progression, achievement and attainment.

-ACARA also publishes the national reports for the National Assessment Program – Literacy and Numeracy (NAPLAN) and the National Assessment Program sample assessments.
-These reports can be viewed on the National Assessment Program
+ACARA also publishes the national reports for the National Assessment Program – literacy and numeracy (NAPLAN) and for the National Assessment Program sample assessments.
+These reports can be viewed on ACARA’s National Assessment Program (NAP) website.

 To report student outcomes data, nationally comparable student background data are needed.
 As agreed by education ministers, ACARA has developed the Data Standards Manual: Student Background Characteristics to provide information to assist schools and school systems to collect consistent student background information from parents.